 By implementing agile methods, such as Design Thinking, Scrum, or Kanban, organizations create a learning environment and culture that fosters autonomy, purpose, and mastering continuous product discovery and delivery.
 Using an agile approach also reduces risks.
 There are a lot of benefits coming from using these methods.
 The question is how and who should implement it?

 “Some executives seem to associate agile with anarchy (everybody does what he or she wants to), whereas others take it to mean ‘doing what I say, only faster.’
 But agile is neither.” – Havard Business Review

 Agile methods may not be for everyone.
 If one likes classic management and process structures, that’s fine too.
-The quote indicates that if the C-level is not convinced by agile methods or doesn’t know what it means or refuses to change the process, a team can never be agile.
+The quote indicates that if the C-level is not convinced by agile methods, doesn’t know what it means, or refuses to change the process, a team can never be agile.
 The C-level needs to support this bottom-up approach and understand his or her role more like a teacher, coach, or mentor.
 Ask yourself, is my company sales-, product-, or tech-driven?
 In those cases, agile methods have proven to be very successful and accordingly useful.
 But they can be implemented for most processes.